mendix/docs/content/en/docs/refguide/general/studio-pro-overview/keyboard-shortcuts.md

 ### Studio Pro 10.6 and Above {#keyboard-improved}

-The tables in the following sub-sections present the shortcut keys that can be used for navigating and manipulating microflows in the microflow editor in Studio Pro 10.6 and above.
+The tables in the following sub-sections present the shortcut keys that can be used in the microflow, nanoflow, and rule editors in Studio Pro 10.6 and above.

 #### Selection